RESEARCH PROJECTS

 Sometimes, my online research projects inspire my books.
-In one case, my research for a book resulted in a related online research project.
+Other times, my book-related research branches into a online research project.
 At times, though, a research project winds up being nothing more than something I’m interested in and hope to share with others.

 THE SHORT FICTION